-Peer support specialists meet with peers as equals, validating experiences, providing support for their concerns and inspiring a hopeful future for those living with mental health challenges.
-Peer support specialists are not clinicians, but rather, provide confidential, personalized support that meets clients’ individual needs and circumstances.
+Peer support specialists meet with peers as equals, validating experiences, providing support for their concerns and inspiring a hopeful future for those living with mental health challenges and their families.
+While peer support specialists are not clinicians, they offer confidential, personalized support tailored to the needs and circumstances of clients and their familes.

 The core values of peer support include: